New Mexico Museum of Art

 Your generous support of the museum will help make possible this momentous period in the history of the New Mexico Museum of Art.
 Our goal is to raise $1.5 million to fund world-class programming at the Vladem Contemporary during its inaugural year, as well as equally compelling and sensational exhibitions at the museum’s 1917 building on Santa Fe’s historic downtown Plaza.
 This is a once-in-a-lifetime opportunity to launch a new era for the New Mexico Museum of Art.
 We invite your support of the Museum of Art at this transformative moment in time.
 For more information or to support this project contact Kristin Graham, Director of Leadership Giving, New Mexico Museum of Art, 505.216.1199 or Kristin@museumfoundation.org, or visit the Museum of New Mexico Foundation donation page.

-The Vladem Contemporary opens next year, and we’re offering special Vladem-themed benefits and extra thank you gifts when join or increase your membership level.
+The Vladem Contemporary opens September 23, 2023, and we’re offering special Vladem-themed benefits and extra thank you gifts when join or increase your membership level.
 Learn more here.

 Vladem Contemporary Benefits: